 4. Offer to do the Grocery Shopping

 There are so many benefits in doing this – don’t wait until you are a busy college student to become an expert shopper!
 Offer to go to the grocery store for your family once per week.
-Pay attention to: what’s on sale, what’s in season (is usually on sale), foods you have never tried before, and how much things cost.
+Pay attention to what's on sale, what’s in season (is usually on sale), foods you have never tried before, and how much things cost.
 Becoming familiar with these factors of grocery shopping will make it easier for you to budget your food money and plan healthy meals to cook at home once you are in college!
+Keep in mind that you can save money if you buy foods that haven't already been prepared - think cut pineapple in a clear plastic box v.s. whole pineapple at the store.
+The whole version is much less costly.
+You may also learn a few kitchen skills (cutting fruits and veggies) this way as well.

 5. Cook Dinner for Your Family Once Per Week